JoshuaEbbert/startup/README.md

 20% - Your frontend calls your service endpoints
 - Trending page displays results of GET request
 - Chat page makes POST requests to update 'trending' as the user asks questions

+## Login Deliverable

+- Prerequisite: DONE.
+Simon Login deployed to your production environment
+- Prerequisite: DONE.
+A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: DONE.
+Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- Prerequisite: DONE.
+At least 10 git commits spread consistently throughout the assignment period.

+Application authentication and authorization
+20% - Supports new user registration.
+DONE
+20% - Supports existing user authentication.
+DONE
+20% - Stores application data in MongoDB.
+DONE
+- Trending questions and their counts are stored in MongoDB 20% - Stores and retrieves credentials in MongoDB.
+DONE
+- Verified that credentials are stored and updated
+20% - Restricts application functionality based upon authentication.
+DONE
+- Other pages have limited functionality (no visible chat-box, trending information not displayed, etc) if the user is not authenticated.
+Endpoints require authorization to return desired information.